David Ullman Pro

 These ventures are sometimes vain, self-aggrandizing, and esoteric.
 They can also be critical, self-deprecating, revealing, and universal.
 I’m starting to see these stories as more than just those of myself and my friends.
 More and more, I'm realizing there are tons of creative people like us all over the world toiling in obscurity.
 They work long hours at their jobs and also make time for their art.
 These are folks who stay up late and get up early to tell their stories—and those of their friends and family—stealing the hours from comfort to create what they see, hear, and feel in their hearts.

-I'm currently working on a trio of films that lean into this larger narrative and am grateful to have found this community of documentary filmmakers from which to learn—and to which I hope to be useful.
+I'm currently working on an ambitious personal doc that leans into this larger narrative and am grateful to have found this community of documentary filmmakers from which to learn—and to which I hope to be useful.